 - Preheat oven to 325F and grease an 8x8 inch baking pan.

-- Spread half of the batter in prepared pan, then sprinkle with about two thirds of the cinnamon filling mixture.
+Spread half of the batter in the prepared pan, then sprinkle with about two thirds of the cinnamon filling mixture.
 Spread the remaining batter over top and smooth with a knife or an offset spatula.

 - Bake 35 minutes, or until top is golden brown and a tester inserted in the center comes out with a few crumbs attached.